hkundnani/stack-overflow-auto-tag-suggest/README.md

 # stack-overflow-auto-tag-suggest
-This project is an implemention of the paper "A Discriminative Model Approach for Suggesting Tags Automatically for Stack Overflow Questions""
+This project is an implemention of the paper "A Discriminative Model Approach for Suggesting Tags Automatically for Stack Overflow Questions"